daniel-gomess/daniel-gomess/README.md

-Hello, my name is Daniel (@daniel-gomess).
-I am interested in exchanging experiences and networks.
-I'm studying javascript, css and html, and whenever possible I try to learn a little python and data science too.
-I have some experience with sqlserver.
+Hi, my name is Daniel (@daniel-gomess).
+I'm a Data Analyst and I'm interested in sharing experiences, projects and networking.
-You can find me through my LinkedIn profile(https://www.linkedin.com/in/daniel-gomes-13565677/)
+You can find me through my LinkedIn profile ([https://www.linkedin.com/in/daniel-gomes-13565677/](https://www.linkedin.com/in/danielaugustogomes/))

 <!---
 daniel-gomess/daniel-gomess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.